-Growing milky oats is simple and then use the young, green pods to make an infusion; it has a wonderful calming effect on the stressed-mind.
+Growing milky oats is simple and then use the young, green pods to make an infusion; it has a wonderful calming effect on the stressed-mind apparently.

 Growing milky oats is not difficult.
-Plant a seed, water and watch it sprout; and then flower.
-Within weeks you can enjoy the harvest.
+Plant the seeds, water and watch them sprout in a few days; and then flower.
+Within two months you can enjoy the harvest.

 There are two aromas that particularly tickle my fancy.
-One most of us know; it's the fragrance given off by unrefined oats porridge that is gently boiling on the stove.
+One most of us know; it's the fragrance given off by unrefined oats porridge that is gently simmering on the stove.

 A brew of milky oats is similar, but not quite the same; both bring a sense of calm and relaxation.

 The other aroma is not known to most folk; the incredible whiff given off by wheat as it is being milled.
 It's not dissimilar to the fragrance of baking-bread, but also not quite the same.

 Interplanting with green peas will provide nitrogen for the milky oats; that's one of the joys of growing legumes.
 They need the element for making protein and share it with other plants in the area.

 Here are the oats plants some two months later in early spring; the first seed-pods are just appearing.